 the outer part, near the outer edges.
 In the prostate, for instance, it is this area where most prostate cancers occur.
 See also prostate.

-membrane that lines the abdomen (belly) and covers most of its organs.
-Peritoneal cavity refers to the area enclosed by the peritoneum.
+a thin membrane that lines the abdomen (belly) and covers most of its organs.
+Peritoneal cavity is the area enclosed by the peritoneum.

-biopsy tissue that has been prepared to be looked at under a microscope.
-The tissue is soaked in formaldehyde, processed in various chemicals, enclosed in a block of wax, sliced very thin, attached to a microscope slide, and stained.
+a thin slice of biopsy tissue that has been prepared to be looked at under a microscope.
+The tissue is soaked in formaldehyde, processed in various chemicals, enclosed in a block of wax, sliced very thin, attached to microscope slides, and stained.
 This process usually takes 1 to 2 days.
 It allows a clear view of the cells in the sample so that the pathologist can see whether or not cancer is present.
 Compare with frozen section.
 See also biopsy, pathologist.

 see positron emission tomography.